rcote98/LSN_exercise_delivery/README.md

 # LSN Exercise Delivery

-Repository created to deliver the exercises for the subject "Laboratorio di Simulazione Numerica" of the Physics Department in the University of Milan.
+Repository created to deliver the exercises for the subject "Laboratorio di Simulazione Numerica" of the University of Milan's Physics Department.

 ## Requirements